 The Best Things to Do in Prague

-These are my absolute favorite, cannot-miss sights and experiences in Prague.
-If you’re visiting Prague, don’t miss these activities (I should know, I live here – and I’m Czech!).
+These are my absolute favorite, cannot-miss Prague things to do, from sights and experiences.
+If you’re visiting Prague, don’t miss the best places to visit in Prague (I should know, I live here – and I’m Czech!).

 1. Charles Bridge

-Insider tip: The bridge is going to be super crowded, especially in the summer!
+Insider tip: Charles Bridge is going to be super crowded, especially in the summer!
 The only way to avoid those crowds?
 A sunrise walk.
 But if you still want that tourist-free photo, step off the main road and take a left, heading to Restaurant Mlýnec.
 You’ll find a nice lookout spot to get the perfect view of the bridge and Prague Castle.

 2. Prague Castle